JIC-Image-Analysis/cells-from-leaves/README.md

 [root@048bd4bd961c /]#
 ```

 Now you can run the image analysis.
+Initially this will involve several rounds of
+finding suitable parameters.

+For this specific data analysis the parameters found have been saved in the
+``parameters`` directory.

+Below is an example command.

 ```
 [root@048bd4bd961c /]# python scripts/analysis.py --debug data/ output/
+python scripts/analysis.py data/leaf.tif data/mask.tif parameters/params.yml output/ --debug
 ```

 ## Post processing: manual point picking